Tag Archives: high atlas

 mh19gg

-At Amelgag we chose the gorge route (right) instead of the new climb over the pass, a great diversion (and the original route) which is still used by local Merc taxivans.
+One time at Amelgag we chose the gorge route (right) instead of the climb over the pass to Allemdoun, a great diversion (and the original route) which is still used by local Merc taxivans.
 Coming north, turn off right at the bend as you enter Amejgag village and wind your way north through the village to the gorge.

 mh19tizihamad

-Otherwise, the new route takes you up over a 2350-m ‘Amejgag Pass‘ (KM50) before dropping down to Ameskar and joining the gorge route (KM56).
+The sealed route takes you up over a 2350-m ‘Amejgag Pass‘ (KM50) before dropping down to Ameskar and joining the gorge route (KM56).
 Now the steep climb begins to the 3042-metre Tizi n’Ait Hamad (~KM65).
 From the top of this pass (left; telecom tower; bloke in a hut) Jebel Mgoun summit (4071m; second only to Toubkal) is a 16km walk to the west.
-This was the rougher part of the crossing, but still smooth enough to be doable in a 2WD or a heavy bike.

 mh193 - 1

-You descend from the Ait Hamad (above), climb an intermediate pass then descend into the valley of the Mgoun river, bypassing some remote villages of El Mrabitine.
-This descent is on a broader, metalled road, which should be sealed by now.
-You cross the Mgoun stream (KM83) and climb less steeply to the Tizi n’Aït Imi (2898m; ~KM98).
+You descend from the Ait Hamad (above), climb an intermediate pass then descend into the valley of the Mgoun river, bypassing some remote villages around El Mrabitine.
+Cross the Mgoun stream (KM83) and climb less steeply on dirt for 10km to the Tizi n’Aït Imi (2898m; ~KM98).
 At the top Aït Bouguemaze valley lies 20km below.

 Busy Tabant village (KM117) has shops and basic bap cafes before you join MH18 (if heading west).
 As the whole area is popular with trekkers, there are several auberges hereabouts.